laravel-ready/model-support/README.md

 ### ParentChild

 This trait allows you to get all children of the model.

-It's only supports self-referencing models.
+> warning: It's only supports self-referencing models.

 ```php